-After another successful year together, the Oregon Lean Consortium is now open to new members for 2019.
+After another successful program year, the Oregon Lean Consortium is now open to new members for 2020.

-The Oregon Lean Consortium is a tight-knit group of companies that work together to learn Lean principles and methods, and then apply them to processes in each other’s businesses.
+The Oregon Lean Consortium is a tight-knit group of companies that learn Lean principles and methods, then apply them in each other’s businesses.
 Each company engages three people who are trained and serve on improvement events—called “kaizen”—at different sites throughout the year.

-These kaizen events (highly focused, rapid improvement activities) involve direct, hands-on changes at the hosting company with a professional facilitator.
+These kaizen events involve direct, hands-on changes at the hosting company with a professional facilitator.
 The team makes rapid changes to immediately reduce waste and help create standard work for a process.